TheDarkCode/AngularAzureSearch/README.md

 ####LIVE API DEMO: http://githubapi.azurewebsites.net/

+######NOTICE: YOU MUST UPDATE SETTINGS FOR SSL and ENDPOINT URIs PRIOR TO PRODUCTION DEPLOYMENTS.

-####Current Version: Build 15, 11/25/2015
+####Current Version: Build 16, 11/27/2015
 #####Status:
   - WebRole works for User login/signup.
 Confirm Email not tested. dlFramework still in development.
   - WebAPI is fully working for Trails data.
 (0 Errors, 0 Warnings) Currently in transition to add hash partitioning sample.
-User Accounts work 100%.
+User Accounts work 100% with dynamic CORS.
   - DataIndexer is set to Trails data schema.
 Must configure via app settings config file.

 ######Current To Do List: